 REVENUES in €mn

-With 446 outlets, Unser Heimatbäcker is the fifth largest bakery chain in eastern Germany and is, with over 400 branches, one of the five largest branch bakeries in Germany.
-The company is the result of a merger of a number of bakery chains in northeast Germany.
+With more than 400 outlets, Unser Heimatbäcker is the fifth-largest bakery chain in eastern Germany and is, with over 400 branches, one of the five largest branch bakeries in Germany.
+The company is the result of a merger of a number of bakery chains in north-east Germany.
 It operates various outlet concepts under the “Lila Bäcker” brand, mainly in the entrance areas of supermarkets and in shopping centres.
-It also has its own bakery shops and cafés.
-In addition, the company delivers a range of bakery products to around 1,500 customers (supermarkets, hotels, filling stations) via a wholesaler, partly from its own frozen bakery goods business.
+It also has its own retail stores and cafés.
+In addition, the company delivers a range of bakery products to around 1,500 customers (supermarkets, hotels, petrol stations) via a wholesaler, partly from its own frozen baked goods production.

 POTENTIAL FOR DEVELOPMENT